-The 10 most expensive suburbs in Melbourne
+The 10 Most Expensive Suburbs in Melbourne

-This year in February, Melbourne housing values hit an all-time high following a 17.3% increase since the pandemic began.
-Melbourne's average house price for August dropped 1.6% to $964,950 while units prices decreased 1.2% to $614,351.
+In February 2023, Melbourne's housing values hit an all-time high, following a 17.3% increase since the pandemic began.
+Melbourne's average house price for August dropped by 1.6% to $964,950, while unit prices decreased by 1.2% to $614,351.

 1. Toorak – $5.18m